Report Harassment or Discrimination

 If you have been the subject of harassment while at the ADC Theatre or Corpus Playroom, or would like to report any misconduct, then please contact any of the staff members listed below, who have been trained in Responding to Harassment and Misconduct in a University setting.
 They will be able to guide you through what avenues of support are available, as well as what options you have for pursuing formal and informal complaints - they are also available to contact if you have any further questions about how we handle these reports internally, should you want to find out more before making an official report.

 - Lucia, Production Manager (she/her) - firstname.lastname@example.org

 - Luke, Operations Manager (he/him) - email@example.com

-Alternatively, if you would prefer not to get in touch directly, you can fill out the form below, where you will be given the option to remain anonymous.
-This form is able to be accessed by all six members of the management team, who are aware of it's nature and the need for discretion/confidentiality, but anything submitted will only ever be responded to or actioned by one of the trained people listed above.
+Alternatively, if you would prefer not to get in touch directly, you can fill out the form below.
+This form is able to be accessed by all six members of the management team, who are aware of its nature and the need for discretion/confidentiality, but anything submitted will only ever be responded to or actioned by one of the trained people listed above.

 We are committed to prioritising the safety of survivors and will take all steps possible to ensure that they are able to return to the ADC Theatre and Corpus Playroom feeling safe and supported in those environments.
-Disciplinary action is largely handled by individual colleges, but for our part, as far as is practicable, we will bar individuals from our buildings altogether and, where relevant, they will be banned from engaging in any theatrical activity at either venue.
-We are also able to report individuals to their colleges, provided that the person making the report has consented to or requested this step.
+Disciplinary action is largely handled by individual colleges, but for our part, as far as is practicable, we will issue a temporary ban on theatrical activity while an investigation is taking place, which may, depending on the investigation's result, become a permanent ban.

 The flow chart below explains how the process of reporting works: